HEP-FCC/FCCSW/doc/GeneralCppGuidelines.md

 ### Auto
 Where the type of an object can be inferred by the compiler, `auto` can be used.

 It can be useful to decouple from specific implementations of data-structures.
-If constness is ambiguous, you can use `const auto`.
-Similarly you can make sure to get a reference with `const auto&`.
+To take constness into account, use `const auto`.
+Similarly you can get a reference with `const auto&`.

 **Examples**
 ```C++